ishiki-lab/ishiki-bootstrap/README.md

 ### Get and burn OS image

-* Get the latest image from lush_sd_images in the secrets folder
+* Get the latest image from the [Ishiki G-Drive](https://drive.google.com/drive/folders/1tEcEPm5kBUOxb5QJtNzzRXn4S44mObtE?usp=sharing).
 * Get [Etcher](https://www.balena.io/etcher/) to burn it with
 * Burn image to a mini SD card for use in Pi